Do you know if you are GDPR compliant ?

 For more on appointing a Data Protection Officer see

 This article is a short summary of the areas of which all businesses in Ireland should be aware, in relation the the General Data Protection Regulation.
 It does not purport to be a definitive guide to GDPR.
-If you would like to obtain more information please contact us using the blue button and we will get in touch at a time that suits.
+If you would like to obtain more information please contact us using the orange Yes!
+Tell Me More button below and we will get in touch at a time that suits.

 Spread the knowledge.
 If you found this article useful, please like and share using any of the social buttons below.